 To a growing group of believers, the changing religious landscape represents a new chapter in the story God is telling through His people.
 It’s a welcome change from the out-of-control manipulations they’ve experienced when religion gets intertwined too closely with public life.
 They see it as a new opportunity to send the Gospel out in fresh and compelling ways.
 Every generation must face this quandary of how to maintain cultural influence, and in our changing world, the conversation has been resurrected again.
 Let’s consider the way past generations have predominantly related to culture in light of our future leaders.

-.
+Antagonism.
 Some Christians see little in the current culture worth redeeming and have decided to fight against almost everything culture promotes.
 Offended by our current cultural disposition, they want to flip over the tables of society instead of negotiating the difficult terrain of working it out from within.
 By default, they are known for being great at pointing out the problems of society, but they rarely offer good or practical solutions and alternatives that promote a better way of life.
 They succeed in stating clearly what they are against, but their Achilles heel is suggesting alternatives that embody what they are for.

-.
-Others have gone to the opposite extreme by falling into the "relevance trap."
+Relevance.
+Others have gone to the opposite extreme by falling into the “relevance trap.”
 In my estimation, this is probably the larger threat for Christian leaders today.
 In an effort to appeal to outsiders, some Christians simply copy culture.
-They become a Xerox of what they perceive as hip in hopes that people will perceive them -- and their organizations, ministries, and churches -- as "cool" and give them a chance.
+They become a Xerox of what they perceive as hip in hopes that people will perceive them—and their organizations, ministries, and churches—as “cool” and give them a chance.
 Unfortunately, this pursuit of pop-culture removes the church from its historically prophetic position in society.
 Relating to the world by following the following the world is a recipe for disaster.

 Paradoxically, in our current cultural context, this not only opens up more people to personal salvation, but it also sustains a God-glorifying testimony to the world of His restoration power at work.
 It’s truly good news to the world.
 Rather than fighting off culture to protect an insular Christian community, they are fighting for the world to redeem it.
 This is the essence of being what pastor Tim Keller refers to as “a counterculture for the common good.”